ember-learn/ember-blog/source/2020-07-29-ember-3-20-released.md

 Have you ever wished you could render a component somewhere outside of the usual HTML flow?
 To help with this, Ember.js now provides the `{{in-element}}` helper as public API.
 If you have used community addons like [ember-wormhole](https://github.com/yapplabs/ember-wormhole) or [ember-elsewhere](https://github.com/ef4/ember-elsewhere), you are probably familiar with the challenge that `{{in-element}}` aims to solve.

-To use the helper, pass in a DOM element (`this.myDestinationElement` in the example below) and a block to render:
+To use the helper, pass in a DOM element to target (`this.myDestinationElement` in the example below) and a block to render:

 ```handlebars
 {{#in-element this.myDestinationElement}}